Free: 96 PPC tools + my AI Playbook book

 • +

-Page structure reads as a complete buyer journey on one URL: definition, benefits, treatable areas, process, FAQ, locations.
-A Blue-persona researcher can resolve every question without leaving
+Page structure walks a first-time buyer through the whole decision on one URL: definition, benefits, treatable areas, process, FAQ, locations.
+A comparison-stage visitor researcher can resolve every question without leaving

 • +